jsevo/taxumap/README.md

     python3 taxumap

 ## Details
-taxumap embedding of microbiota composition data.
+taxUMAP embedding of microbiota composition data.
 Data is expected to be compositional, i.e. each row sums to 1.
 Two tables are required: the microbiota data and a taxonomy table.

 The microbiota data file (`data/microbiota_table.csv`) must have a column with sample indeces, labeled 'index_column'.
 The remaining columns are expected to be the lowest level taxa (OTU/ASV/...):